 - Not as widely reviewed as it’s a new product in the UK

-The lowdown: Johnson’s 4Fleas tablets are another excellent choice of pill based flea treatment which acts fast (15 minutes) and will kill all fleas within 24 hours.
-4Fleas are known to be the first every over the counter non-prescription flea treatment taken orally and has become quite the household name on the back of it.
-Johnson’s 4fleas tablets have no side effects whatsoever other than the kill of fleas making them one of the safest
+The lowdown: Johnson’s 4Fleas tablets are excellent products of pill-based flea treatment which acts fast (15 minutes) and will kill all fleas within 24 hours.
+4Fleas are known to be the first-ever over the counter non-prescription flea treatment taken orally and has become quite the household name on the back of it.
+Johnson’s 4fleas tablets have no side effects whatsoever other than the kill of fleas making them one of the safest choices if your concerns were those.

 Some of the third party reviews have noted that they have been prescribed a dose of one tablet a day over three days for them to work as opposed to within 24 hours as the box suggests – it really does depend on the dog, however.
 So, if you just want something to work fast and without fail then perhaps these aren’t the ones for you.
 Otherwise, they are a snip at around £8 for a box of 4.
 As usual, always use in conjunction with other flea treatments except for other oral flea treatment.
 Stick to shampoos, collars and sprays.